 On the evening of 19th July 2019, the there was a social media hack on the Twitter account belonging to the Metropolitan Police, who are responsible for policing London.

 For a period of time, hackers had full control of the Met’s social media platforms.
 The problem first became apparent when some rather unusual tweets were published without the Metropolitan Police’s awareness.

 It quickly became very embarrassing for Scotland Yard, with even Donald Trump declaring: “With the incompetent Mayor of London, you will never have safe streets!”

-It is believed that the account was hacked by a gang involved with the currently jailed 17-year-old rapper, Digga D, with one of the tweets referencing the rapper’s name.
+It is believed that the social media hack was carried out by a gang involved with the currently jailed 17-year-old rapper, Digga D, with one of the tweets referencing the rapper’s name.

 However, this was quite serious.

 The hackers didn’t just get access to the Met’s Twitter account but also their website and emails.
 Emails were sent out of their press and PR email address – again, without knowledge or oversight of anybody within the police force.

 If the hackers’ aim was to make a statement, they certainly did.

 Hacking the Metropolitan Police’s social media accounts and their website means that even our biggest police force isn’t cyber secure enough.